kirumang/Pix2Pose/README.md

 # Notice
 Codes that have been used to produce results for the BOP challenge 2020 are updated.
-Thanks to PBR training images provided by the challenge, the performance of LM-O, HB, and ITODD are significantly improved.
+Thanks to PBR training images provided by the challenge, the results of LM-O, HB, and ITODD are significantly improved.

 The modifications from the original implementation of the paper are follows,